 For example, let’s go back to that Stripe release feature flag we were discussing earlier.
 Let’s say one fine Monday morning our new payment gateway Stripe is now getting 100% of the traffic without any bugs.
 We moved from 90% on Friday to 100% on Monday.
 That means in some days all the feature flags related to the Stripe release can be removed.
 This is also a good part of the deployment plan to have pre determined.

 Another example that comes to mind is when we have feature flags that control traffic going to a microservice.
 We wrap these types of features in flags so that the critical path is not blocked.
 When we decommission microservices that are not used anymore, don’t forget to remove the related feature flags.
 You and your team should be vigilant about these and remove feature flags that are unnecessary.
 (Here's a little more on feature flags and microservice architectures.)

 A periodic health check of the feature flags is also a best practice, and it helps to have it routinely scheduled.
 Flagsmith offers an easy way to do this with flag analytics.
 With flag analytics, you and your team can easily see how many times each feature flag has been evaluated in the past 24 hours or 30 days.
 That takes us to the next best practice for feature flags, keep the scope small.

-4. Keep feature flag’s scope optimal
+4. Keep feature flags' scope optimal

 Feature flags, like other things in code and technology, can be less helpful if used awkwardly.
 A good way to implement feature flags is to limit the scope of each feature flag.
 A good naming convention will also help in narrowing down the coverage of a feature flag.
 The main aspect to look at is to keep the range of the feature flag optimal, yes it has to be small but not too small.